Rudolph Valentino: Legacy

 In Italy in 2006, a one-off film festival was planned to celebrate the opening of the Museo Rodolfo Valentino.
 In May 2010, the American Society held the Rudolph Valentino Film Festival in Los Angeles, California.

 Valentino's syndrome, the type of medically emergent abdominal pain that caused his death, is named after him.
 Hollywood High School's mascot, the Sheiks, is a tribute to a Valentino character.

-Italian fashion designer Valentino is named after him.
+Italian fashion designer Valentino Garavani was named after him.

-Films
+Cultural depictions

 The life of Rudolph Valentino has been filmed several times for television and cinema.
 A 1951 feature film about Valentino's life, called Valentino, starred Anthony Dexter in the title role.
 In 1975, American Broadcasting Company produced the television movie The Legend of Valentino, with Franco Nero as Valentino.
 In 1977, Ken Russell's film Valentino, Rudolf Nureyev portrays Valentino.